mixu/markdown-styles/readme.md

 ## Features

+- `v3.2.0` drops support for Node versions older than v10.12.0, removes mkdirp in favor of the [native recursive mkdir](https://github.com/nodejs/node/blob/master/doc/changelogs/CHANGELOG_V10.md#2018-10-10-version-10120-current-targos) and upgrades all dependencies to recent versions.
 - `v3.1.10` fixes an issue with single file inputs, thanks @josimard!
 - `v3.1.9` adds support for Chinese characters in heading link ids, thanks @weihong1028!
 Also includes a fix by @csandor for metadata with Windows line endings.
 - `v3.1.8` fixes an issue with links that consist of internal anchors, thanks @a7madgamal & @nazrhyn!